fearlessdots/Fdroid-Priv/README.md

 ## About

 This is an unofficial installer of the F-Droid Privileged Extension forked from ryaniskira's [repository](https://github.com/Magisk-Modules-Repo/Fdroid-Priv).
-This is a repository mainly for personal use and for testing.
+This is a repository mainly for personal use and for testing, but feel free to use it, and to contribute.

 According to the Privileged Extension's [download page](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged/):